-Women in the Philippines face persistent challenges regarding the feminization of migration, and the lack of bilateral agreements and memorandums of understanding between key countries and regions to which Filipino women migrate.
-Women workers pursue employment opportunities through informal channels, and are subsequently victims of various forms of exploitation, violence and trafficking.
+Women in the Philippines face persistent challenges regarding the feminization of migration and the lack of bilateral agreements and memorandums of understanding between key countries and regions to which Filipino women migrate.
+As a result, women workers pursue employment opportunities through informal channels and are subsequently survivors of various forms of exploitation, violence, and trafficking.

-Migration further exacerbates issues around free trade, which negatively impacts employment opportunities for women in rural and remote areas.
-Unemployment rates and unequal wage gaps are prominent for women within the working sphere, and due to the overrepresentation of women in the informal economy, women are stigmatized and often ineligible for social security and health care.
+Migration also further exacerbates issues around free trade, which negatively impact employment opportunities for women in rural and remote areas.
+On the one hand, unemployment rates and unequal wage gaps are prominent for women within the working sphere; on the other; female workers are often stigmatized and ineligible for social security and healthcare due to the overrepresentation of women in the informal economy.